dylannakahodo/dylannakahodo.github.io/_posts/2020-11-24-flareon7-challenge-1.md

 `fonts` and `img` contained the various assets for the game, `controls.py` looks like it handles events in the UI, `fidler.exe` is the game executable, and `fidler.py` contains the python source code for the game.

 ### fidler.py - decode_flag and victory_screen
+The decode_flag function calculates the final flag using `frob`, which is some token that gets passed to the `victory_screen` function.
+But how is the token calculated?

 ```python
 def decode_flag(frob):
     last_value = frob